Krokosha666/cas-unk-krokosha-multiplayer-coop/README.md

 3. Download the mod and unzip the contents into the game root directory.
     - Click the "Code > Download Zip"
-    - Or heres direct link: https://github.com/Krokosha666/cas-unk-krokosha-multiplayer-coop/archive/refs/heads/main.zip
+    - Or here's direct link: https://github.com/Krokosha666/cas-unk-krokosha-multiplayer-coop/archive/refs/heads/main.zip

 4. Unzip BepInEx_win_x64_5.4.23.3.zip into the game root directory (where the .exe is located).
     - Official download: https://github.com/BepInEx/BepInEx/releases/download/v5.4.23.3/BepInEx_win_x64_5.4.23.3.zip